digital-blueprint/activities/packages/clipboard/README.md

     - example `<dbp-clipboard-management subscribe="clipboard-files:clipboard-files-global-name" nextcloud-auth-info="You need special permissions for this function"></dbp-clipboard-management>`

 ## Design Note
-To ensure a uniform and responsive design the activity should occupy 100% width of the window when the activity width is under 768 px.
+To ensure a uniform and responsive design the activity should occupy 100% of the window width when the activity width is less than 768 px.

 <br><br>